francoiscabrol/gitmaster/README.md

 Install it
 ----------

+Under Linux/Macos, you have just to copy the "gmaster" file in your bin path.
+For example under ~/bin.

-This command is going to install the last release for you.
-You can replace the GITMASTER_PATH to install it in an other folder.
+The following command is going to install the latest release for you.
+You can replace the GITMASTER_PATH to install it in an other folder (by default the path is ~/bin/gmaster).
 ```
-export GITMASTER_PATH=/usr/bin/gmaster && curl https://raw.githubusercontent.com/francoiscabrol/gitmaster/master/install.sh | bash -x
+curl https://raw.githubusercontent.com/francoiscabrol/gitmaster/master/install.sh | GITMASTER_PATH=$HOME/bin bash -x
 ```

-Then you will be able to run it direcly in your terminal.
+Then you should be able to run direcly in your terminal `gmaster help`.
-`gmaster help`

 You can try to run `gmaster` in your Workspace to check the status of your repositories.

 Requirement: You need java installed.
 And git of course.
 I tried it under MacOS, Linux Ubuntu and Arch Linux.
-It should works under window also but I don't know how to install it.
+It should works under window as well but I don't know how to install it.

-Under Linux/Macos, you have just to copy the "gmaster" file in your bin path.
-For example under /usr/bin/.

 Build it yourself
 -----------------